-a linearly increasing power demand.
-We identified the most effective d3ploy prediction method for each scenario by comparing the results of using each prediction method in each scenario.
+EG01-EG23, EG01-EG24, EG01-EG29, and EG01-EG30 transition scenarios are set up in CYCLUS using d3ploy.
+EG01-23 and EG01-29 transition scenario simulations have a constant power demand, while EG01-24 and EG01-30 have a linearly increasing power demand.
+We identified the most effective d3ploy 270 prediction method for each scenario by comparing the results of using each prediction method in each scenario.
 Similar to the simple transition scenario, these transition scenario simulations begin with an initial fleet of LWRs that start progressively decommissioning at the 80-year mark, after which d3ploy deploys SFRs and MOX LWRs to meet the power demand.
-Figure 5 shows the setup of facilities and mass flows for EG01-23 and EG01-29 in CYCLUS.
+Figure 6 shows 275 the setup of facilities and mass flows for EG01-23 and EG01-29 in CYCLUS.
 In EG01-23 and EG01-29, recycled plutonium from LWR spent fuel produces SFR fuel.
 EG01-24 and EG01-30 are similar to EG01-23 and EG01-29, respectively, with the exception that all transuranic elements are recycled.

-In Figure 6, each histogram represents the number of time steps with undersupply or under capacity for all commodities for each prediction method.
-Table 7 shows the number of time steps with power undersupply for constant power EG01-EG23 and EG01-29, linearly increasing power EG01-24 and EG01-30 transition scenarios.
-Figure 6 demonstrates that the POLY method perform the best for the EG01-23 transition scenario, with the smallest bars on the plot, indicating that they have the fewest number of time steps with undersupply and under capacity of commodities.
+In Figure 7, each histogram represents the number of time steps with under-280 supply or under capacity for all commodities for each prediction method.
+Table demonstrates that the POLY method perform the best for the EG01-23 transition 285 scenario, with the smallest bars on the plot, indicating that they have the fewest number of time steps with undersupply and under capacity of commodities.
 We conducted a similar analysis for the constant power EG01-29 scenario, and as seen in Table 7, the POLY prediction method also performed best for minimizing undersupply of power.